Mermade/jgeXml/README.md

 # jgeXml
 The Just-Good-Enough XML Parser

-jgeXml provides event-driven routines to parse XML 1.0 (both pull and push modes are supported), to write XML and to convert XML to JSON.
+jgeXml provides event-driven routines to parse XML 1.0 (both pull and push modes are supported), to write XML and to convert between XML and JSON.

 The code has no dependencies on other modules or native libraries.